7RU7H/CTFs/OS-ProvingGrounds/Apex/Apex-Writeup.md

 ## Exploit

-The actually exploit requires Authenicated RCE, we need to get the MySQL Credentials  another way.
+The actually exploit requires Authenticated RCE, we need to get the MySQL Credentials  another way.

 ## Foothold